 By Ken Grauer, MD

-Clinical Scenario: The electrocardiogram (ECG) in the Figure was obtained from a 41-year-old woman with chest pain of suspected cardiac etiology.
-The tracing shows complete right bundle-branch block (RBBB).
+Clinical Scenario: The ECG in the Figure was obtained from a 41-year-old woman with chest pain of suspected cardiac etiology.
+The tracing shows complete RBBB (right bundle branch block).
 How many additional ECG findings of potential concern can you identify that may be relevant in view of this patient’s clinical history?

-Interpretation: As stated, the ECG in the Figure shows complete RBBB, as determined by the presence of an rSR' pattern in lead V1 and wide terminal S waves in lateral leads I and V6.
-Findings of potential concern in view of the history of chest pain of suspected cardiac etiology include the following: 1) sinus bradycardia and arrhythmia; 2) a deeper than anticipated Q wave in lead aVL; 3) slight ST-segment coving in lead aVL; iv) flattening of the ST segment in lead V1 (instead of ST depression), and persistence of deep, symmetric T-wave inversion throughout the precordial leads.
+Interpretation: As stated, the ECG in the Figure shows complete RBBB, as determined by the presence of an rSR’ pattern in lead V1 and wide terminal S waves in lateral leads I and V6.
+Findings of potential concern in view of the history of chest pain of suspected cardiac etiology include the following: i) sinus bradycardia and arrhythmia; ii) a deeper than anticipated Q wave in lead aVL; iii) slight ST segment coving in lead aVL; iv) flattening of the ST segment in lead V1 (instead of ST depression), and persistence of deep, symmetric T wave inversion throughout the precordial leads.